Salmamohamedm/Jenkins-Pipeline-for-Application-Deployment/README.md

 - DOCKER_IMAGE: Name of the Docker image for your application.
 - imageTagApp: A unique tag for the Docker image, including the build number.
 - imageNameapp: The full name of the Docker image, including the Docker registry and image tag.
-- OPENSHIFT_PROJECT: The OpenShift project where the application will be deployed.
 - GITHUB_REPO: The GitHub repository containing the application source code.
 - OPENSHIFT_SERVER: The URL of the OpenShift server.
 - APP_SERVICE_NAME: The name of the OpenShift service associated with the application.